Serer people: Social stratification

 The Serer ethnic group is rather diverse, and as Martin A. Klein notes, the institution of slavery did not exist among the Serer-Noon and N'Dieghem.

 Culture

-The Serer's favourite food is called Chere (or saay) in the Serer language (pounded coos).
+The Serer's favourite food is called chere or saay, pounded coos in the Serer language.
 They control all the phases of this dish from production to preparation.
 Other ethnic groups (or Serers), tend to buy it from Serer women market traders or contract it out to them especially if they are holding major ceremonial events.
 Chere is very versatile and can be eaten with fermented milk or cream and sugar as a breakfast cereal or prepared just as a standard couscous.
 The Serer traditional attire is called Serr.
 It is normally woven by Serer men and believed to bring good luck among those who wear it.
 Marriages are usually arranged.
 In the event of the death of an elder, the sacred "Gamba" (a big calabash with a small hollow-out) is beaten followed by the usual funeral regalia to send them off to the next life.